-Congratulations to National Farm Medicine Center Director Casper Bendixsen, Ph.D., who was selected as the 2022 Gwen D. Sebold Fellowship was selected for Outstanding Research recipient.
+Congratulations to National Farm Medicine Center Director Casper Bendixsen, Ph.D., who was selected as the 2022 Gwen D. Sebold Fellowship for Outstanding Research recipient.

-The Gwen D. Sebold Fellowship recognizes an outstanding medical researcher and supports their research in his or her chosen field.
+The Gwen D. Sebold Fellowship recognizes an outstanding medical researcher and supports their research in their chosen field.
 Since its beginning in 1988, the award has been presented by D. David "Dewey" Sebold in memory of his sister, Gwen.
 Gwen joined Marshfield Clinic as a medical stenographer in 1955 and passed in July 1974.